Diabetic Retinopathy Overview

 Incidence and Prevalence of Diabetic Retinopathy

 Diabetic retinopathy occurs in about 2550 percent of people with diabetes in the United States and is a leading cause of blindness.
+According to researchers at Johns Hopkins Universityreported in Diabetes Focus Summer 201455 percent of people with diabetes-related vision damage say they were never told by their doctors that having diabetes could impair their eyesight.

 Risk Factors for Diabetic Retinopathy